Did You Know?

 - There are more than 2 million working parts in the human eye.

 - The expression “in the blink of an eye” relates to the blink being the fastest muscle in the body.

 - Normally, we blink every 6 seconds, that averages out to about 14,000 blinks per day.

 - Eyes blink less when reading and more when talking.

 - 80% of our memories are determined by what we see.

-- while a fingerprint has 40 unique characteristics, an iris has 256.
-For this reason, iris scans are increasingly being used for security purposes.
+- While a fingerprint has 40 unique characteristics, an iris has 256.
+For this reason, iris scans are used for security purposes.

 - Human eyes are capable of focusing at 50+ things in any given second.

-- A blink last anywhere from 100-150 milliseconds.
+- A blink lasts anywhere from 100-150 milliseconds.
 A person can blink 5 times in one second.
 For this reason the eye muscles are considered the fastest in the body.